 To assist the Foundation in carrying out its purpose, the District provides administrative services to the Foundation.
 The District pays salaries and benefits of the Foundation directors and staff.
 Additionally, the District pays professional fees for services rendered on behalf of the Foundation.
-The donated services and professional fees for the fiscal year ended June 30, 2023 were valued at \$978,926 and \$8,200, respectively.
-The donated services and professional fees for the fiscal year ended June 30, 2022 were valued at \$842,643 and \$8,650, respectively.
+The donated services and professional fees for the fiscal year ended June 30, 2024 were valued at \$1,004,105 and \$11,133, respectively.
+The donated services and professional fees for the fiscal fees for the fiscal year ended June 30, 2023 were valued at \$978,926 and \$8,200, respectively.
 These amounts have been reflected in the financial statements as donated services and donated professional fees revenues and expenses.

-At June 30, 2022, the Foundation had outstanding receivables from the District in the amount of \$77,200.
-At June 30, 2023 and 2022, the Foundation had \$7,507 and \$17,401, respectively, in outstanding payables due to the District.
+At June 30, 2024 and 2023, the Foundation had \$23,129 and \$7,507, respectively, in outstanding payables due to the District.